 Looking at the three third generation designs, let’s begin with the AEC-PRV Routemaster – surely Britain’s, if not the world’s, most famous bus.

 The heart of the design and development of the Routemaster was London Transport’s Chiswick works.
 The project was led by A A M Durrant, with Eric Ottoway as chief engineer.
-Durrant had already been a leading figure in the development of the RT in the late 1930s.
+Both men had already been leading figures in the development of the RT in the late 1930s.

 The RT was intended to rid London Transport of its bewildering variety of pre-war bus types with a highly standardised product, and also enable it to close down its antiquated (if much loved) tram system.